kaleidawave/kaleidawave.github.io/src/posts/sets-types-and-type-checking.md

 > In some languages this can be considered as a refinement type.
 We have a base type but we adjoin extra required properties on-top of the LHS.

 #### Reducing intersection types
 Intersection types have a *diagonal identity*. `A & A = A`, so if we try to build an intersection with the same type we can just return the initial result.
 Additionally `never & A` is always `never`.
-While there might be entries for `A`, we don't have any entries for `never` and so the nothing exists in `never & A` and therefore it is equivalent to `never`.
+While there might be members for `A`, we don't have any members for `never` and so the nothing exists in `never & A` and therefore it is equivalent to `never`.

 Additionally there are some other reductions we can do (these include operations that will be covered later).
 The first is that if A is a subtype of B we can consider the **smaller** type (subtype): `A & B = A`.
 For example `4 & number = 4`.
 Additionally if type A is disjoint from B we can consider the result to be `never`: `A & B = never`.
 For example `number & string = never`.